dsrichard97/chicago_crime/README.md

 <div class="section">
     <h2>Introduction</h2>
     <p>

-        In this presentation, we embark on a detailed exploration of reported crime incidents in Chicago, a dataset that extends from 2001 to the current date, excluding the most recent seven days.
-This data is extracted from the Chicago Police Department's Citizen Law Enforcement Analysis and Reporting (CLEAR) system, reflects a broad spectrum of crime incidents, with a notable exception for murders where each victim's data is separately recorded.
+        Dive into the heart of Chicago with a captivating journey through its crime data, spanning from the year 2001 right up to the present, with a slight pause to respect the latest week's confidentiality.
+This data is provided from Chicago Police Department's innovative CLEAR system (Citizen Law Enforcement Analysis and Reporting).

-A key aspect of this dataset is its commitment to the privacy of crime victims.
-To this end, the information is generalized to the block level, without pinpointing specific locations.
-It's important to highlight that the dataset encompasses unverified reports and preliminary crime classifications that may be subject to change following further investigation.
-This aspect underscores the dynamic and somewhat tentative nature of the data.
+Our expedition is guided by a profound respect for the privacy of those affected by crime.
+With precision, we map incidents to their blocks, preserving anonymity while shedding light on trends that shape the city's safety landscape.
+However, it's crucial to navigate this data with an understanding of its fluid nature—initial reports and classifications are stepping stones in an ongoing investigative process, revealing a dataset that's as alive and evolving as Chicago itself.

-Given the potential for mechanical or human error, the Chicago Police Department explicitly states that the accuracy, completeness, timeliness, or correct sequencing of the data cannot be guaranteed.
-As a result, this dataset should not be used for time-based comparative purposes.
+This exploration is not just about numbers; it's a narrative of resilience and response, painted with the broad strokes of community engagement and the fine lines of detailed analysis.
+While the Chicago Police Department makes every effort to ensure the reliability of this data, the complexities of crime reporting mean that absolute accuracy and timeliness are aspirational goals.
+Thus, this dataset stands not as a static snapshot, but as a living document, inviting a thoughtful exploration of Chicago's socio-legal fabric without the intent for time-sensitive comparisons.

+Join us on this insightful journey, where data not only tells the story of crime but also of a city's ongoing quest for justice and peace.
 This presentation aims to provide a data-driven narrative on public safety in Chicago.
 We will delve into this dataset, publicly available under the terms provided by the City of Chicago and offered 'AS IS' by Google, to uncover patterns, understand trends, and offer insights into the complex domain of urban crime and safety."
 For more information visit: [click here](https://data.cityofchicago.org)    </p>
 </div>

 <div class="section">